enjoyneering/LiquidCrystal_I2C/README.md

 | P6 | 13/DB6 |
 | P7 | 14/DB7 |

-Initialization string for this connection:
+The initialization string for this connection:
 ```C++
 //                    A2=HIGH, A1=HIGH, A0=HIGH P0 P1 P2 P3  P4  P5  P6  P7  backlight turn-on level
 LiquidCrystal_I2C lcd(PCF8574_ADDR_A21_A11_A01, 4, 5, 6, 16, 11, 12, 13, 14, POSITIVE);